 - It is an offence for Australians to enter or remain in the Iraqi district of Mosul which has been declared by the Minister for Foreign Affairs as an area in which a listed terrorist organisation is engaging in a hostile activity.
 Further information on the declaration of Mosul district and its implications for Australians considering travel to Iraq can be found on the Australian National Security website.

 - Australians risk prosecution under Australian law if they engage in a hostile activity in a foreign country, or enter a foreign country with the intention of engaging in a hostile activity.

-- Given the unpredictable security situation and very high threat of terrorist activity, we strongly recommend that you register your travel and contact details with us so we can contact you in an emergency.
+- Given the extremely dangerous security situation we strongly recommend that you register your travel and contact details with us so we can contact you in an emergency.

 - Be a smart traveller.
 Before heading overseas:

 We recommend Australians do not travel to Iraq.
 Australians in Iraq should depart immediately while commercial flights continue to operate.

 International airports: Baghdad International Airport (BIAP) and Erbil International Airport remain open.
 However, following an incident in January 2015 in which shots were fired at a commercial flight on its approach into Baghdad, a number of carriers have suspended flights into BIAP until further notice.
 Some airlines have also suspended operations out of Erbil.
 The situation could change at very short notice.
 Australians should confirm flight arrangements before travelling to the airport.

 Land borders: Border crossing points with neighbouring countries can close with little or no warning.
 Border crossings in areas under terrorist control or threat of attack are reported closed.
 Sensitive border areas, particularly with Syria and Turkey, are the target of military operations.

 Visas: Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 All Australians need to obtain a visa before entering Iraq.